Alaric Hall: Biography

 Hall received his B.A. in Anglo-Saxon, Norse and Celtic from the University of Cambridge, his M.Phil. in Medieval Studies from the University of Glasgow, and his Ph.D. in English from the University of Glasgow.
 His Ph.D. thesis was on elves in Anglo-Saxon England.

 He then became an associate professor of English and director of the Institute for Medieval Studies at the University of Leeds.
 Hall researches and teaches the languages, cultures and history of Northwest Europe in the Middle Ages.
 He has written and edited several works on these subjects.
 Hall has written on Icelandic language and literature.

+Work

 His 2007 book Elves in Anglo-Saxon England received positive academic reviews.
 The medievalist and Tolkien scholar Tom Shippey described the work as an "exceptionally thorough study", while the Tolkien scholar Dimitra Fimi called it a "solidly scholarly work, with meticulous discussion of philological matters, and also an open-minded (although strictly evidence-based) attempt to look at the bigger picture."

+In 2013 Hall and his coauthors published the first translation from Icelandic into English of the popular fifteenth-century chivalric saga Sigrgarðs saga frœkna, followed thirteen years later by the first complete manuscript stemma for it.